Tokeerquariashi/DMN-OVARY/README.md

 # Ovarian Cancer Segmentation
 This repository provides source code for ovarian cancer segmentation using Deep Multi-Magnification Network.
-Deep Multi-Magnification Network automatically segments multiple tissue subtypes by a set of patches from multiple magnifications in histopathology whole slide images.
-The original Deep Multi-Magnification Network paper is published [here](https://doi.org/10.1016/j.compmedimag.2021.101866) and its training and inference codes can be found [here](https://github.com/MSKCC-Computational-Pathology/DMMN).
+Deep Multi-Magnification Network automatically segments multiple tissue subtypes by a set of patches from multiple magnifications in histopathology whole slide images. ) and its training and inference codes can be found [here](https://github.com/MSKCC-Computational-Pathology/DMMN).

 [<img src="DMMN-ovary.JPG" width="100%" align="center" />](https://arxiv.org/abs/2203.15015)